Climate change and invasive species: Pathogen impacts

 While still limited in research scope, it is known that climate change and invasive species impact the presence of pathogens and there is evidence that global warming will increase the abundance of plant pathogens specifically.
 While certain weather changes will affect species differently, increased air moisture plays a significant role in the rapid outbreaks of pathogens.
 In the little amount of research that has been completed regarding the incidence of plant pathogens in response to climate change, the majority of the completed work focuses on above-ground pathogens.
 This does not mean that soil-borne pathogens are exempt from experiencing the effects of climate change.
 Phytophthora cinnamomi, a pathogen that causes oak tree decline, is a soil-borne pathogen that increased in activity in response to climate change.

-Freshwater and marine environments
+Marine environments

 Barriers between marine ecosystems are typically physiological in nature as opposed to geographic (e.g., mountain ranges).
 These physiological barriers may be seen as changes in pH, water temperature, water turbidity, or more.
 Climate change and global warming have begun to affect these barriers – the most significant of which being water temperature.
 The warming of sea water has allowed crabs to invade Antarctica, and other durophagous predators are not far behind.
 As these invaders move in, species endemic to the benthic zone will have to adjust and begin to compete for resources, destroying the existing ecosystem.